 Choosing option 1: Enable on this screen will allow the 80D AF grid points to light up in red when focus is achieved, if you are in One Shot focus mode.
 In Ai Servo, if you cannot see the focus points clearly in low light, pressing the right rear AF button on the camera back will cause the grid to illuminate momentarily which can be helpful.

 For C.Fn III: Operation /Others, only tab 4 is of interest to me, which is the Custom Controls screen, where I can configure the 80D to my preferences for buttons and controls.

 Displayed in the image above are my preferred control configurations.
 Starting on the top left of the two columns, with the shutter button.
 In my configuration, the shutter button actuates focus and metering. the AF On button and * button on the back of the camera work as AF-Off buttons.
 When I am in Ai Servo, I can focus with the shutter, but should i need to lock the AF point (as occasionally happens to me when in Ai Servo) I can accomplish this simply by pressing either one of the AF-On button or * button.
 Focus will be temporarily halted so long as I keep the button depressed.
 I keep both buttons configured the same in case I press the wrong one whilst shooting.
 This screen is also where you can set up the camera for back button focus if that is your preference.

-Beneath the AF-On and * buttons are two buttons that I ignore mostly.
+Beneath the AF-On and * buttons (in the Custom Control screen) are two buttons that I ignore mostly.

 The next important one for me is on top of the second column, the Set button.
 The Set button is configured for Exposure compensation whilst in M-mode and Auto Iso (press Set and turn the front command dial).
 I set the front command dial here, for changing aperture value (shown as AV) when I am in Manual mode, and the large rear command dial for changing shutter speed as depicted on the rear screen above, (also when in Manual mode).